asmxaker/tmeditor/README.md

     }

-**Do not forget to add the path to the loader to the exceptions of the Csrf!
-TODO FIX **
+__Do not forget to add the path to the loader to the exceptions of the Csrf!
+TODO FIX__

-app/Http/Middleware/VerifyCsrfToken.php
+File app/Http/Middleware/VerifyCsrfToken.php

 use Illuminate\Foundation\Http\Middleware\VerifyCsrfToken as Middleware;